DBinary/Retinoblastoma_analysis/main/Readme.md

-You can find all the code for the `main analysis` here.
+You can find all the codes for the `main analysis` here.

 Each ipynb has corresponding instructions.